Machine Learning for MU-MIMO Receive Processing in OFDM Systems: Evaluations

 \section{Evaluations}

 In this section, the proposed \gls{ML}-enhanced receiver is evaluated and compared against two baselines: the one presented in Section~\ref{sec:system_model} as well as a perfect \gls{CSI} baseline that will be detailed later on.
-The training and evaluation setups are first introduced, followed by uplink and downlink evaluations results using both the 1P and 2P pilot patterns from Fig.~\ref{fig:channel_model}.
+The training and evaluation setups are first introduced, followed by a numerical evaluation of the uplink and downlink performance for the 1P and 2P pilot patterns from Fig.~\ref{fig:channel_model}.